Last Updated on November 29, 2023 by Laura Teso

 Portobuffolè is a unbelievably tiny burg in the province of Treviso, close to the border between Veneto and Friuli.
-Together with Arquà Petrarca, Borghetto sul Mincio, Asolo, San Giorgio Valpolicella and Cison di Valmarino (plus another one… but I’ll write about it another time) is one of the Borghi più Belli d’Italia (the Most Beautiful Burgs of Italy).
+Together with Arquà Petrarca, Borghetto sul Mincio, Asolo, San Giorgio Valpolicella and Cison di Valmarino is one of the Borghi più Belli d’Italia.
+I.e. the Most Beautiful Burgs of Italy.

 The quiet cobbled streets, the noble aspect of the palazzi, with the predominance of white, some frescoed façades will narrate you the long story of this minuscule town, once important river port under the Serenissima rule.